EvidenZ Price Hits $0.15 on Top Exchanges (BCDT)

-EvidenZ (BCDT) traded flat against the US dollar during the 24 hour period ending at 21:00 PM Eastern on May 27th.
-One EvidenZ coin can currently be bought for $0.15 or 0.00000475 BTC on cryptocurrency exchanges.
-In the last seven days, EvidenZ has traded flat against the US dollar.
-EvidenZ has a market capitalization of $5.80 million and approximately $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
+EvidenZ (BCDT) traded flat against the dollar during the 24-hour period ending at 13:00 PM E.T. on May 29th.
+One EvidenZ coin can currently be purchased for about $0.15 or 0.00000475 BTC on major exchanges.
+EvidenZ has a total market capitalization of $5.80 million and $245,049.00 worth of EvidenZ was traded on exchanges in the last day.
+In the last week, EvidenZ has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.